KOLOMVERSE: Korea open large-scale image dataset for object detection in the maritime universe: Abstract

 \section{Abstract}

-Over the years, datasets have been developed for various object detection tasks.
-Object detection in the maritime domain is essential for the safety and navigation of ships.
-However, there is still a lack of publicly available large-scale datasets in the maritime domain.
-To overcome this challenge, we present KOLOMVERSE, an open large-scale image dataset for object detection in the maritime domain by KRISO (Korea Research Institute of Ships and Ocean Engineering).
-We collected 5,845 hours of video data captured from 21 territorial waters of South Korea.
-Through an elaborate data quality assessment process, we gathered around 2,151,470 4K resolution images from the video data.
-This dataset considers various environments: weather, time, illumination, occlusion, viewpoint, background, wind speed, and visibility.
-The KOLOMVERSE consists of five classes (ship, buoy, fishnet buoy, lighthouse and wind farm) for maritime object detection.
-The dataset has images of 3840$\times$2160 pixels and to our knowledge, it is by far the largest publicly available dataset for object detection in the maritime domain.
-We performed object detection experiments and evaluated our dataset on several pre-trained state-of-the-art architectures to show the effectiveness and usefulness of our dataset.
+Object detection in the maritime domain is crucial for ensuring the safety and navigation of ships.
+However, there is still a lack of publicly available large-scale datasets in this domain.
+To address this challenge, we introduce KOLOMVERSE, an open large-scale image dataset for object detection in the maritime domain.
+We gathered 5,845 hours of video data captured from 21 territorial waters of South Korea.
+Through rigorous data quality assessment, we manually gathered around 186,419 4K resolution images from the video data.
+The KOLOMVERSE includes five classes (ship, buoy, fishnet buoy, lighthouse and wind farm) for maritime object detection.
+The dataset comprises images with dimensions of 3840$\times$2160 pixels and, to the best of our knowledge, it is by far the largest publicly available dataset for object detection in the maritime domain.
+We conducted object detection experiments and evaluated our dataset using several state-of-the-art pre-trained architectures to demonstrate its effectiveness and usefulness.
 The dataset is available at: \url{https://github.com/MaritimeDataset/KOLOMVERSE}.